catsontv/wp-nitter-scraper-gpu/DEVELOPMENT PLAN.md

 - [ ] Settings guide: Explain all new settings
 - [ ] API documentation: Multi-provider setup instructions
 - [ ] Troubleshooting: Common issues with GPU, upload providers
+- [ ] Custom Nitter instances: How to set up and configure

 ***